 Interest-Only Mortgages

-With an interest-only mortgage, you could make your monthly mortgage repayments more affordable by only paying back the interest, not the capital.
-For those looking to apply for an interest-only mortgage in the UK, it’s worth understanding how these arrangements work in more detail.
+An interest only mortgage, you could make your monthly mortgage repayments more affordable by only paying back the interest, not the capital.

 Mortgage Calculator